AudreyCherrie/Bloggers--Inn/README.md

 ## USER INTERACTION
 1.To run the application, type ./start.sh
 2.Navigate to the homepage
-3.Sign up to view pitches
+3.Sign up to view the website
-4.Check your email to see the sign up message 5.Navigate the website to make pitch, vote or view pitches
+4.Check your email to see the sign up message 5.Navigate the website to view ,delete a blog.

+## TECHNOLOGIES USED
+LANGUAGES

+Python

+Markdown